Article

 Further resources

-• Musculoskeletal health in the workplace - This updated guidance from the Staff Council's Health, Safety and Wellbeing Group (HSWG) is aimed at staff at all levels of NHS organisations, to help promote, protect and support musculoskeletal health.
+• Musculoskeletal health in the workplace - Updated guidance from the Staff Council's Health, Safety and Wellbeing Group (HSWG), aimed at staff at all levels of NHS organisations, to help promote, protect and support musculoskeletal health.

-• Managing MSK conditions - the Local Government Association provide joint pain advice to enable staff to self-manage symptoms.
+• Wellbeing and managing MSK conditions - The Local Government Association provides joint pain advice to enable staff to self-manage symptoms.

-• MSK Health Toolkit for employers and further education institutions for employers and further education institutions was launched in October 2022 from The Society of Occupational Medicine (SOM), the British Society for Rheumatology and the Office for Health Improvement and Disparities and includes information on how to support adolescents and young adults.
+• MSK Health Toolkit for employers and further education institutions - A toolkit for employers and further education institutions launched in October 2022 from The Society of Occupational Medicine (SOM), the British Society for Rheumatology and the Office for Health Improvement and Disparities.
+It covers information on how to support adolescents and young adults with MSK issues.

-• Musculoskeletal Core Capabilities Framework 2018.
-Skills for Health, with Health Education England, NHS England, Public Health England and the Arthritis and Musculoskeletal Alliance (ARMA) launched a musculoskeletal core capabilities framework aimed at practitioners who will be the first point of contact for people with musculoskeletal conditions.
-Read more about the role of MSK first contact practitioners.
+• Musculoskeletal Core Capabilities Framework 2018 - Skills for Health, with Health Education England, NHS England, Public Health England and the Arthritis and Musculoskeletal Alliance (ARMA) launched this framework for practitioners who will be first point of contact for people with MSK conditions.
+Read more about the role of MSK first contact practitioners here.

-• Musculoskeletal Health Toolkit for Employers.
-This toolkit from Business in the Community (BITC) is designed to help employers take positive actions to build a culture that champions good mental and physical health and provide a greater understanding of how to help those who need more support.
+• Musculoskeletal Health Toolkit for Employers - A toolkit from Business in the Community (BITC), designed to help employers build a culture that champions good mental and physical health and provides a greater understanding of how to help those who need support.

-• NHS Health and Wellbeing Framework - sets out the standards for supporting staff to feel well, healthy and happy at work.
+• NHS Health and Wellbeing Framework - This NHS England framework sets out the standards for supporting staff to feel well, healthy and happy at work.

-• The National Institute for Health and Care Research (NIHR) have recently published a summary of their research showing that an intervention to encourage office workers to stand and move reduced their sitting time after one year.
+• The National Institute for Health and Care Research (NIHR) - A summary of research showing that an intervention to encourage office workers to stand and move reduced their sitting time after one year.

-• Sickness Absence Toolkit - provides further information on musculoskeletal disorders and the prevention of long-term sickness absence.
+• Sickness Absence Toolkit - NHS Employers toolkit providing further information on musculoskeletal disorders and the prevention of long-term sickness absence.

-• The Pain at Work (PAW) toolkit - online digital toolkit designed to provide free, online resources, supportive information, advice and guidance for people at work who have chronic or persistent pain.
+• The Pain at Work (PAW) Toolkit - A toolkit designed to provide free, online resources, supportive information, and advice and guidance for people at work who have chronic or persistent pain.